nextcloud/documentation/admin_manual/installation/windows_installation.rst

 ~~~~~~~~~~~~~~~~~~~

 1. Download the latest version of ownCloud from http://owncloud.org/download.
-   The file is downloaded in tar.bz2 format.
+   You may download the archive in either tar.bz2 or zip format.

-2. Unzip the file and save it locally.
+2. Unpack the file and save it locally.

-    .. note:: You can use jZip for a free utility (like Peazip) to unzip the
-       file.

 3. Copy the file to your ``wwwroot`` directory (for example,
    **C:\\inetpub\\wwwroot**).